phucnguyen81/system-design-primer/README.md

-# Develop with GitHub pages
+# Development

 - Install docker and docker-compose
-- Run `doc-compose up` to start the service
+- Run `./dev up` to run the service
+- Run `./dev serve` to start the jekyll server
+- Run `./dev attach` to attach to the service container
-- Go to `localhost:4000` to see the website
+- Go to `localhost:4000` to see the generated site
-- Attach to the container: `./docker-exec-it.sh`